C0ubv9/Sunburst_host2uid/README.md

 ## About

-Sunburst victime host sent DNS query to known C2 servers, such as the one below:
+Sunburst victime host sent DNS query to resolve known C2 servers, such as the one below:

 	"05q2sp0v4b5ramdf71l7.appsync-api.eu-west-1.avsvmcloud.com"